 Master Program - 1st Phase of Direct Track

-In the 2-year Master's phase, the courses and modules are curated to give you a profound understanding of the topic of Matter to Life (MtL), you will get an insight into interdisciplinary research.
-Not only will you get a good foundation of knowledge in the separate scientific disciplines, but you will also learn a common scientific language, a key skill indispensable for interdisciplinary research in joint courses across the various locations.
-The Matter to Life program brings together students with different Bachelor topics from all around the world, thus encouraging peer to peer learning and input.
+In the 2-year Master's phase, the courses and modules are curated to give you a profound understanding of the topic of Matter to Life (MtL).
+Apart from a solid foundation in the key scientific disciplines of physics, chemistry and biology, you will also learn a common scientific language through the joint courses, a key skill indispensable for interdisciplinary research.
+The Matter to Life program brings together students with different study backgrounds from all around the world, thus encouraging peer to peer learning and input.

 The first year of the two-year Master’s program is dedicated to courses that establish a common core knowledge for all students.
-In the second year, the program is research based.
-The first year of the program is dedicated to a combination of core courses that establish a common ground for all MtL students plus a broad range of specialized courses which can be chosen by individual students according to their interests.
+This is followed by a roster of broad range of specialized courses from which student can chose according to their interests and aptitude.

 Shared core courses

 - Introduction to Physics of Complex Systems

 - Quantitative Analysis of the Chemistry of Life